Hiring Grant Options 2022: Wage Subsidies for Canadian Employers

 Option #1: Hiring Grants for Recent Post-Secondary Graduates

-Hiring grants in this category usually provide the most amount of support since, compared to internships, candidates tend to be more skilled and will spend a longer period with your company.
+Hiring grants in this category, such as Mitacs Accelerate and Mitacs Elevate usually provide the most amount of support since, compared to internships, candidates tend to be more skilled and will spend a longer period with your company.
 Most hiring grants for recent post-secondary graduates require that the worker spend 26-52 weeks with your firm to qualify, and the worker is typically expected to continue working with your company after the funding period concludes.

-“Recent graduate” often implies that the job candidate graduated within the last 2-3 years and is currently unemployed or underemployed.
+“Recent graduate” in the context of funding usually means that the job candidate graduated within the last 2-3 years and is currently unemployed or underemployed.
 Funding programs also require that the candidate be hired for certain types of roles, including (but not limited to) digital economy (computer and information systems, graphic design, software development, web development), cleantech, environment, and other roles using the candidate’s STEM (science, technology, engineering, math) background.

 Option #2: Hiring Grants for Student Internships

-Hiring student interns for co-op positions is another strategy companies can use to enhance workforce productivity and build an employer brand.
-Student interns are often excited to break out of the classroom for some practical, hands-on education, and employers can benefit from the workload that these youth can support While it may be difficult to reach these types of candidates through typical job boards, attending job fairs and using college or university-specific job boards can generate interest in your company.
+Another strategy that businesses may use to enhance workforce productivity is hiring student interns for co-op positions.
+Student interns are often excited to break out of the classroom for some practical, hands-on education, and employers can benefit from the workload that these youth can support.
+While it may be difficult to reach these types of candidates through typical job boards, attending virtual job fairs and using college or university-specific job boards can generate interest in your company.

 When hiring co-op students, employers can receive up to 50% of the intern’s wages to a maximum $5,000.
 This increases to 70%/$7,000 if the intern is part of an under-represented group, such as women in STEM or newcomers to Canada.